vitelabs/vite-wiki/docs/api/vitejs/wallet/start.md

 }
 ```

-:::warning Note
+:::warning Passphrase

-**Passphrase**

 BIP-39 uses PBKDF2 to generate seed, where mnemonic phrase is feed as password and passphrase as salt.
-Losing passphrase will result in lost of the private key.
+Losing passphrase will result in lost of private key.

 See [here](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for details